Emmanuel-Okyere/flight_booking_system/API_Documentation.md

 ## User Makes Payment: Initialization

-This API endpoints allows users that have booked flight, make payment for the flightd booked
+This API endpoints allows users that have booked flight, make payment for the flights booked

 **Note** When users make multiple request for booking, only one get paid.